ionar2/spidermod/README.md

 Here's my contact `Brixalis#4205`

-Created by `ionar2`.
-Contact `dominika#0076` for any legal concerns or licensing questions.
+Created by `ionar2` and many [others](https://github.com/ionar2/salhack/graphs/contributors).
+If you have any legal disagreements, please read [this](https://help.github.com/en/github/site-policy/guide-to-submitting-a-dmca-takedown-notice).